BOOK YOUR WORKSHOP TODAY

 - a moment of grounding

-- a hand on the heart
+- a hand placed gently on the heart

-- returning to the same internal place
+- returning to the same inner landscape

 - an intention to follow rather than lead

-Ritual = consistency + presence + symbolic readiness.
+consistency + presence + symbolic readiness

 And visit our Inner Child Workshop page for more information.